 The Great 1927 Flood was easily the worst in the Vermont’s history.
-Torrential tropical rains of up to 9 inches from Nov.
-2-4 devastated the entire state, especially the Winooski Valley.
+Torrential tropical rains of up to 9 inches from November 2-4 devastated the entire state, especially the Winooski Valley.
 Downtown Montpelier was under eight to 10 feet of water.

 Had October not been unusually wet, the storm might not have done as much damage.

 Torrential rain saturated the state.
 The U.S. Geological Survey estimated 53 percent of the state received more than six inches of rain, while the rest of Vermont got seven, eight and nine inches.

 Lt Gov. Hollister Jackson was one of the casualties.
 His car stalled after he hit a hole while driving through the rising Potash Brook near his home in Barre.
 A witness saw his hat and glasses knocked off, and he seemed dazed.
-He got out of his car and began walking toward his home.
+He then got out of his car and began walking toward his home.
 Rushing water carried him away, despite attempts to save him.
-He drowned, and the next day his body was recovered from the Potash about a mile from where he was last seen.
+He drowned, and the next day his body was recovered from the Potash about a mile from where people saw him last.

 To mitigate future floods, the U.S. Army Corps of Engineers built three reservoirs in the Winooski River basin at East Orange, Wrightsville and Waterbury.
 In 1949, the Corps finished the Union Village Reservoir and dam on the Ompompanoosuc River.